$d$-pleated surfaces and their shear-bend coordinates: d --pleated surfaces

-\section{\texorpdfstring{$d$}{d}-pleated surfaces}
+\section{\texorpdfstring{$d$}{d}--pleated surfaces}

-The goal of this section is to introduce $d$-pleated surfaces, which are the main objects studied in this paper.
-They generalize the classical notion of pleated surfaces, seen as representations from $\Gamma$ to $\PSL_2(\Cb)$.
+In this section, we introduce $d$--pleated surfaces, which are the main objects studied in this paper.
+They simultaneously generalize the classical notion of pleated surfaces, seen as representations from the fundamental group $\Gamma$ of the surface $S$ into $\mathsf{PGL}_2(\mathbb{C})$, and Hitchin representations of $\Gamma$ into $\mathsf{PGL}_d(\mathbb{R})$ (see Sections \ref{ssec:classical_pleated} and \ref{ssec:Hitchin} for details).
+Then, in Section \ref{subsec:length_functions}, we introduce length functions which will play an important role in the parameterization of the space of $d$--pleated surfaces.